jxmx/firefly-logger-docs/docs/appliance.md

 1. If you do not already have it installed, install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-2. Download the latest image from https://github.com/jxmx/firefly-logger/releases/latest and save it to the `Downloads` directory.
+2. Download the latest image from [the Firefly FDL GitHub Release Page](https://github.com/jxmx/firefly-logger/releases/latest) and save it to the
+`Downloads` directory.

 3. Launch **Raspberry Pi Imager** from the start menu.